csound/csound/examples/plugin/README.md

 ------------------------------------------------

-For streaming spectral processing opcodes, we have a different base class with extra facilities needed for their operation.
+For streaming spectral processing opcodes, we have a different base class with extra facilities needed for their operation (FPlugin).
 Fsig variables are held in a PVSDAT data structure.
 To facilitate their manipulation, CPOF provides a wrapper class Fsig with the following members: